 Most people have at least a passing familiarity with the history of bison (Bison bison) in North America.
-More specifically, people have probably heard about the almost complete eradication of the species from the continent due to a complete lack of management.
+More specifically, people have probably heard about the almost complete eradication of the species from the continent due to massive overharvest fueled by market and colonial interests, and enabled by a complete lack of management.

 Perhaps fewer people are familiar with the bison as a success story, the one that is ongoing and will hopefully have a happier ending.

 The bison is colloquially known in North America as buffalo.
 Many people will know them as the animal that was shot by the thousands for its hide by European settlers, and as an important part of Indigenous cultures in North America.
 There is no genetic difference between what people refer to as buffalo and the scientific classification of the species as bison.

 To make a long story short, North America had an estimated historical bison population of perhaps more than 30 million, ranging across the continent, east to west, north to south.
 By the closing of the 19th century, the bison population had been reduced to about 1,000 individuals and its range had been greatly restricted due to human population and agricultural expansion.

 Thanks to the dedication and efforts of hunting and conservation organizations to reintroduce the bison to parts of its historical range and ensure its continued protection, we now once again have a stable, though still greatly reduced, population of about 500,000 individuals in North America.
 In fact, I’m proud to know that Canada initiated regulated hunting for bison as early as 1894, and established Buffalo National Park in 1909 to protect a population of bison.
 While this is great, the bison’s current range is still historically restricted and they live in fairly isolated pockets, many of which are privately owned (only about 4% of bison are considered wild).